 Let us reverse the roles for a bit to make it easier to understand.
 If men seem more eager than women to seek sex, women can want sex for far longer than men, because biology.
 Women do pressurize no-longer-interested men into sex.
 Is a man who grumbles about it after being seduced into participating again a rape victim?
 Technically, yes.
 If we are talking of consent as a moment by moment thing where changing your mind on sexual interest is a right, a man who rolls over and falls asleep should be protected from the still horny woman.

 In reality?
 It will be quite a few nights like this before a responsible lover learns to get his partner off first before racing for the finish line or the woman learns to insist on it.
 Without that pressure, he will never learn.
 In any case, a man can’t be raped as per Indian law.
 He is this mythical creature who always wants sex, so there is no question of lack of consent – and countless relatively inexperienced partners of sexually active women will attest to the fact that they do get pushed beyond their comfort zone.
 If a woman is under social pressure of the male gender, the man’s entire masculinity and existence as a man can be at stake in such moments.
-A man who can’t “perform” on demand is a most embarrassing thing in terms of social conditioning.
+A man who can’t “perform” on demand is a most embarrassing thing in terms of social conditioning as well as personal failure in pleasing someone you love in such a notably frustrating way.

 A rather headstrong teenager slapped her lover awake when he fell asleep after climaxing while she was still horny and frustrated.
 Embarrassed at having fallen asleep and intimidated by her fury, he fumbled his way through that night and broke off with her the next morning, by which time she was horrified and embarrassed by her own behavior.
 “You can’t force me” were his exact words, repeated over and over through the conversation.

 She kept apologizing and begging him to forgive her.
 She had thought he had lost interest in her – as in he dumped her after sex.
-It was rape all the same – technically.
+It was rape all the same – technically could be claimed both ways, but would be legally recognized one way and ethically, the other.
 A more humane term would be a learning experience for both of them.
 Neither of them were aware of crucial factors beyond their own experience.
 The girl didn’t have an idea that men can need temporary time out after a climax.
 The man was not aware that women climax at all.

 If a horny and clueless teenager can do this, an adult experienced woman can definitely pressure a man into “performing” beyond his endurance with a lot more expertise and knowing exactly how to do it.
 Not all men have the sexual resilience or skill to ensure that a woman also finds each sexual encounter satisfying.
 Till they learn, it can be extremely high pressure to deliver sex long after they have maxed out or more often than they are sexually able.
 One day it will make them better lovers.
 Or it may simply lead to a horrible sexual relationship they hopefully escape some day.